AleksandraEmilia/mangopay-challenge/README.md

 <img src="png/test_result_Paris.png">

 Generated report can be found in [playwright-report](playwright-report) directory.
+To view results download file and open in browser.